 This isn’t very different from a regular desktop or laptop not utilizing the full memory capacity, or the CPU, for that matter.

-In practice, however, RAM overcommitment can make virtual machines slower if many of them use significant memory simultaneously.
+In practice, however, RAM overcommitment can make virtual machines slower if many use significant memory simultaneously.

 Since RAM overcommitment tends to leave very little to no memory dedicated for the host server, the parent machine will also be unfeasibly slow.